 - The cemetery had one mortuary chapel for Church of England members and one for non-conformists.

-- The local Parish Council holds all burials records, but these may be viewed by appointment only.
+- The local Urban District Council holds all burials records, but these may be viewed by appointment only.
 They will NOT do e-mail lookups for you.